DigiHold/DigiFusion/readme.txt

 = Does this theme support the full site editor? =

-While DigiFusion is not a block theme, it includes powerful builder features and extensive block support to provide similar flexibility.
+While DigiFusion is not a block theme, its pro version includes powerful builder features and extensive block support to provide similar flexibility.

 = Is this theme compatible with page builders? =

-Yes, DigiFusion works with popular page builders and includes its own builder system for headers and footers.
+Yes, DigiFusion works with popular page builders and includes its own site builder system in its pro version.

 = Does the theme support WooCommerce? =

-Yes, DigiFusion is fully compatible with WooCommerce and includes specialized blocks for e-commerce functionality.
+Yes, DigiFusion is fully compatible with WooCommerce.

 = Is the theme translation ready? =